ovidiuch/jobs-done/README.md

 ### Native

-The following instructions are for running and publishing the web app.
+The aforementioned instructions are for running and publishing the web app.
 But this is a React _Native_ project.
 While I tested it on Android and iOS simulator, I didn't bother publishing _Jobs Done!_ on app stores.
 The web version already works just fine on both desktop and mobile ¯\\\_(ツ)\_/¯.